16 holiday rom-coms, ranked

 10. Serendipity (2001)

 When two people (John Cusack and Kate Beckinsale) meet oh-so-cute trying to buy the same pair of gloves at Bloomingdale’s at Christmastime, they decide the logical thing to do is to write their phone numbers on random items, which they then release back into the world.
 If either of the items finds the other person, then that’s destiny, right?
 Spoiler: It’s destiny!
 It takes them multiple years, a pair of jilted new lovers, and a whole slew of romantic contrivances, but they eventually track each other down again.
-Peter Chelsom’s Serendipity is sweet and light, but not destined to be one of the greats.
+Peter Chelsom’s rom-com is sweet and light, but not destined to be one of the greats.

 8. While You Were Sleeping (1995)

 Sandra Bullock stars in John Turteltaub’s While You Were Sleeping as Lucy, a train token collector who has developed a crush, from afar, on a regular commuter.
-One day she saves him from an oncoming train and then lies and says she's his fiancée so the nurse at the hospital will let her see him after he falls into a coma.
+One day she saves him from an oncoming train and then lies, saying she's his fiancée, so that the the hospital will let her see him after he falls into a coma.
 Keeping up the charade for his entire family, Lucy spends Christmas with them and eventually falls for his brother.
 If you hate rom-coms built on One Big Lie, this basically sounds like your worst nightmare — but wait!
 Frustrating as the premise is, Bullock saves it from being a painful exercise in digging oneself deeper, and she and Bill Pullman (as the comatose man's brother) have authentic chemistry.

 6. The Best Man Holiday (2013)

 The follow-up to 1999’s The Best Man reunites that film’s ensemble cast almost 15 years later for Malcolm D. Lee’s yuletide sequel.
-All of the guys (Taye Diggs, Morris Chestnut, Terrence Howard, and Harold Perrineau) are struggling, either financially or emotionally, when Chestnut’s character’s wife (Monica Calhoun) gets the gang back together to spend Christmas at their palatial home.
+All of the guys (Taye Diggs, Morris Chestnut, Terrence Howard, and Harold Perrineau) are struggling, either financially or emotionally, when Chestnut’s character’s wife (Monica Calhoun) gets the gang back together to spend Christmas at the couple's palatial home.
 Over a decade later, the large ensemble has kept its chemistry, but while the Christmas setting gives them material to turn into laughs, it also provides more than enough holiday pathos for Lee to spin into over-the-top melodrama.

 5. The Holiday (2006)